 Give your customers ordering flexibility

 The average consumer sees choice as part-and-parcel of modern retail.
 Moving online, this choice becomes integral.
-Think about this: 46% of customers will choose one retailer over another because they have multiple delivery options.
+Think about this: 54% of consumers say delivery defines who they shop with.

 Behind the smoke-and-mirrors of modern marketing tactics, flexibility plays an enormous role in converting sales.